Pearson’s Correlation Coefficient SPSS

-The Bivariate Correlations dialog box will be there:
+The Bivariate Correlation Coefficient SPSS dialog box will be there:

 Interpreting Correlation Coefficient

-In example, the cell at the bottom row of the right column represents the correlation of depression with depression having the correlation equal to 1.0.
-Likewise the cell at the middle row of the middle column represents the correlation of anxiety with anxiety having correlation value This in in both cases shows that anxiety is related with anxiety similarly depression is related to depression, so have perfect relationship.
+For example, the cell at the bottom row of the right column represents the correlation of depression with depression which is equal to 1.0.
+Likewise, the cell at the middle row of the middle column represents the correlation of anxiety with anxiety having a correlation value This in in both cases shows that anxiety is related to anxiety similarly depression is related to depression, so have the perfect relationship.

-The cell at middle row and right column (or cell at the bottom row at the middle column) is more interesting.
-This cell represents the correlation of anxiety and depression (or depression with anxiety).
+The cell in the middle row and right column (or the cell in the bottom row at the middle column) is more interesting.
+This cell represents the correlation between anxiety and depression (or depression with anxiety).
 There are three numbers in these cells.